We're listening! Complete our Philly Family Community Survey to enter for a chance to win a pair of Beats earbuds or a $100 Amazon Gift Card!

 Warm up with some decadent hot cocoa at one of these great spots.

-Whether you prefer fancy hot chocolate in a posh hotel or an après-skate treat by the fire, we’ve got you covered with Philly’s festive seasonal spots to enjoy a cup, and some year-round ones too (in case the mood strikes in July).
+Whether you prefer an upscale hot chocolate or one that reminds you of being a kid, we’ve got you covered with Philly’s festive seasonal spots to enjoy a cup, and some year-round ones too.

 Seasonal